Arkansas Grand Prairie Loop

 For those living in the mountains, the pancake-flat prairie is a curious attraction.
 This rural Arkansas motorcycle route is not one of those front-wheel-says-hi-to-the-rear-tire, hairpin curve type rides.
 It offers instead a nice relaxing trip through the farmland found between the Arkansas and White rivers.
+South of Scott is Toltec Mounds Archeological State Park.
+Twelve-hundred years ago, a group of Native Americans occupied the site and built mounds adjacent to the Arkansas River.
+Today the park preserves the remains of the prehistoric village.

 There are numerous small farming communities here, like Scott on US 165.
 It’s representative of the area close around the Arkansas River with its swampy areas thick with cypress growth.
 Cotham’s Mercantile, a famous general store-turned-burger joint, sits on the bank of Horseshoe Lake and is a perfect lunch stop during motorcycle road trips in the area.